-While our results relating to the validity of the semiclassical approximation are the same for the scalar and spin $\frac{1}{2}$ fields for the asymptotically constant classical profile, one might be concerned that there could be significant differences for other classical profiles.
-To test this we have also investigated the validity of the semiclassical approximation for the Sauter pulse classical profile given in~\eqref{SauterE} with the classical current~\eqref{Sautercurrent}.
+While our results relating to the validity of the semiclassical approximation are the same for the scalar and spin-$\frac{1}{2}$ fields for the asymptotically constant classical profile, one might be concerned that there could be significant differences for other classical profiles.
+To test this we have also investigated the validity of the semiclassical approximation for the Sauter pulse classical profile given in Eq.~\eqref{SauterE} with the classical current~\eqref{Sautercurrent}.
 Unlike the asymptotically constant classical profile, the classical current in this case is a $C^\infty$ function so there is no extraneous particle production due to the sudden approximation.

-We find for the Sauter pulse classical profile that our criterion for the validity of the semiclassical approximation for the critical value is the same as that for the asymptotically constant classical profile.
-However, there are significant qualitative differences in the solutions for the electric field and in the time dependence of the number of particles that have been created.
-This is not surprising given the substantial differences between the two profiles.
-These results are illustrated in Fig.~\ref{fig:Sauter-scalar-fermi} for both the scalar field and spin $\frac{1}{2}$ field cases.
+We find for the Sauter pulse classical profile for both the scalar and spin-$\frac{1}{2}$ cases, that $R_Q$ grows significantly at early times for $\frac{q E_{0}}{m^2} \sim 1$, as it does for the asymptotically constant classical profile, and it is bounded for $\frac{q E_{0}}{m^2} \gg 1$.
+Thus we find that our criterion for the validity of the semiclassical approximation is violated for $\frac{q E_{0}}{m^2} \sim 1$ while, for the approximate homogeneous solutions that we consider, our criterion appears to be satisfied for $\frac{q E_{0}}{m^2} \gg 1$.

-From the plots in Fig.~\ref{fig:Sauter-scalar-fermi} it is clear that for the values $\frac{q E_0}{m^2} = 1$ and $10$ the backreaction effects start being relevant before the classical pulse ends.
+Not surprisingly, given the difference between the Sauter pulse and asymptotically constant classical profiles, there are significant qualitative differences in the solutions for the electric field and in the time dependence of the number of particles that have been created.
+These results are illustrated in Fig.~\ref{fig:Sauter-scalar-fermi} for both the scalar field and spin-$\frac{1}{2}$ field cases.
+It is clear from the plots that for the values $\frac{q E_0}{m^2} = 1$ and $10$ the backreaction effects start to be relevant before the classical pulse ends.
 After the effect of the classical current subsides, plasma oscillations are expected to occur because of the current created by the produced particles.
 There is evidence for this in the plots of the electric field.
 In the case $\frac{q E_0}{m^2} = 1$, backreaction effects are relatively weak and the particle creation essentially ceases once the pulse in the electric field has ended.
 However, for $\frac{q E_0}{m^2} = 10$ the initial plasma oscillation is large enough that particles are created in the scalar field case after the pulse ends.
-As for the asymptotically constant profile when $\frac{q E_0}{m^2} \sim 1$ the quantity $R_Q$ has the same value as $R_C$ at early times but then grows rapidly for a short time.